 Wyze’s goal is to make an excellent home security camera for cheap.
-They succeeded in creating a very small camera that can go anywhere in your home, and there are several versions available for less than $50 each.
+They succeeded in creating a very small camera that can go anywhere in your home, and there are several versions available.

 The most important question is whether or not a camera like this can compete with the main players in this space as far as quality and features are concerned.

 At roughly 2x2x2, the Wyze Cam is small enough to sit on any ledge or go anywhere in your home.
 Once you place it, you can almost forget about it, and you’ll hardly notice it anymore because it’s so unassuming.
 It tends to blend in.

 It is in the shape of a cube, which some might consider retro in comparison to others, but nostalgia is in, so there’s that.
 It fits in well if you have modern decor with clean lines.
 If the words ‘cute’ or ‘friendly’ were appropriate for describing security cameras, then we would use them here.

 The goal of a home security system is for it to be almost unnoticeable.
 The Wyze Cam unlocks this achievement.
 You can use Wyze Cam brackets to mount it on the wall, or you can simply set it down on the counter.
 You can leave it alone as a two-inch box or tilt it up and down to point it wherever you want a video feed.

 The Wyze Cam has two-way audio and 1080p video resolution.
 The video quality is pretty impressive considering that the Wyze Cam costs as little as it does.
 This offers a clear picture of any people who enter the frame.